Tanto Olaofe

-Isaac Tanitoluwaloba Aduraoluwatimileyin Olaofe (born 21 November 1999), also known as "Tanto", is an English professional footballer who plays for club Charlton Athletic as a striker.
+Isaac Tanitoluwaloba Aduraoluwatimileyin "Tanto" Olaofe (born 21 November 1999) is an English professional footballer who plays for club Lincoln City on loan from club Charlton Athletic as a striker.

 Olaofe came through the youth system of Millwall, and spent time on loan with Sutton United and St Johnstone.
 He returned to Sutton on loan for the 2020–21 season, and was the club's top scorer that season with 16 goals, helping them win the league to be promoted to the Football League for the first time in their history.
 He was once again loaned to Sutton the following season.
 After making his Millwall debut in 2022, he signed for Stockport County in 2023.
 He was the top scorer for Stockport with 20 goals in the 2023–24 season as they were crowned champions of League Two.